richhouse83/cdk-twitter-clone/README.md

 ## Setup Steps

-1. Head to the [front end app](http://serverless-twitter-clone.s3-website.eu-west-2.amazonaws.com/index.html) and take a look.
+1. Head to the supplied [front end app](http://serverless-twitter-clone.s3-website.eu-west-2.amazonaws.com/index.html) and take a look.
+This is only a basic demonstration and keeps no local data, dfoesn't require passwords to log in etc.

 2. Clone this repo to your local machine.